yarkqub/my_kiosk/readme.md

 ## To do

-* Fix code finder for cashier (on going)
+[ ] Fix code finder for cashier (on going)

-* Fix the bug the product quantity when product is added to the cart
+[ ] Fix the bug the product quantity when product is added to the cart

-* Disable products that are out of stock
+[ ] Disable products that are out of stock

-* Generate sales report
+[ ] Generate sales report

-✅ Styling kitchen display (We left it here because we are still working on it)
+[✅] Styling kitchen display (We left it here because we are still working on it)

-✅ Styling client display (We left it here because we will be adding more features to it)
+[✅] Styling client display (We left it here because we will be adding more features to it)

-* Make receipt can be printed (Can print without prompt)
+[ ] Make receipt can be printed (Can print without prompt)

-* Make cashier can re-print recipt for customer
+[ ] Make cashier can re-print recipt for customer

- * Admin can create cashier account
+[ ] Admin can create cashier account

- * Make login for cashier
+[ ] Make login for cashier

- * Add option for item and can set default
+[ ] Add option for item and can set default

- * Add full size keyboard (alphabet) when cahier click on input

 ## Bugs fixed

-✅ Fix cashier select item that have subcategory
+[✅] Fix cashier select item that have subcategory

-✅ Fix bug select items in first layer subcategory
+[✅] Fix bug select items in first layer subcategory
     - If this still bug, reset all items / re-create the items

 ## To do done

+[✅] Add full size keyboard (alphabet) when cahier click on input

-✅ Add subcategory to the products
+[✅] Add subcategory to the products

-✅ Delete the subcategory from the products
+[✅] Delete the subcategory from the products

-✅ Edit selected product
+[✅] Edit selected product

-✅ Add back button at cashier?
+[✅] Add back button at cashier?

-✅ Add function to client display
+[✅] Add function to client display

-✅ After client order, display the receipt
+[✅] After client order, display the receipt

-✅ Make individual item have status done or not done
+[✅] Make individual item have status done or not done

-✅ Admin can add image to product
+[✅] Admin can add image to product